- Subtopic

 At the pre-award stage

 Effort commitments and the “Key Person” role are first assigned within an application at the pre-award stage.
 The Key Person's effort commitment indicated in the application budget is considered a minimum commitment necessary to complete the proposed project aims.
-Effort commitment levels are described in the project budget either in person months (calendar or academic).
+Effort commitment levels are described in the project budget in person months (calendar or academic).

-If effort commitments of a Key Peron are modified or adjusted prior to receipt of the award (at JIT, or Just-in-Time) or during the course of the project (with prior sponsor approval, if required), this modified effort commitment becomes the new minimum effort commitment.
+If effort commitments of a Key Person are modified or adjusted prior to receipt of the award (at JIT, or Just-in-Time) or during the course of the project (with prior sponsor approval, if required), this modified effort commitment becomes the new minimum effort commitment.

 At the post-award stage